Additional Speakers to be added soon!

 Linda Nemec Foster has published twelve collections of poetry including Amber Necklace from Gdansk, Talking Diamonds, and The Lake Michigan Mermaid (2019 Michigan Notable Book).
 Her work appears in magazines and journals such as The Georgia Review, Nimrod, New American Writing, North American Review, Verse Daily, and the 2022 Best Small Fictions Anthology.
 She has received nominations for the Pushcart Prize and awards from Arts Foundation of Michigan, National Writer’s Voice, Dyer-Ives Foundation, The Poetry Center (NJ), Fish Anthology (Ireland), and Academy of American Poets.
 Her 2021 book, The Blue Divide, was published by New Issues Press.
 A new collection of flash fiction, Bone Country, is forthcoming in 2023.
 The first Poet Laureate of Grand Rapids, Michigan (2003-2005), Foster is the founder of the Contemporary Writers Series at Aquinas College.

-Kathleen Kerr is an editor, writer, and speaker.
+Kathleen Kerr is an editor, writer, speaker, and nonfiction agent.
 As an acquisitions editor for the nonfiction division at Harvest House Publishers, she works with new and bestselling authors, working to refine their messages and build their careers.
 Previously, she acquired children’s and tween books at Zondervan Publishing House, and worked as a bookseller at an independent bookstore.
 A graduate of Calvin University, Kerr speaks regularly at conferences around the country.